 This season is also the time when my family and I plan a longer trip to the beach where we trade our routine for salty hair, sandy toes, and no agenda.
 We laugh, connect, and rejuvenate.

 For us, the summer months translate to more family time.
-Although my husband and I continue to work, Fridays are designated as our day to explore new beaches or embark on some kind of adventure with our children.
+Although my husband continues to work, my kids and I map out new beaches to explore or embark on some kind of adventure outside the house.

 Creating a Bucket List For Summer

 As my children have grown, so have their opinions.
-This year, I decided to ask for their input.
+A few years ago, I decided to ask for their input.
 As we collaborated on fresh ideas and a mix of suggestions, we ended up with our summer bucket list.
 How fun!

 I love giving my children the opportunity to contribute to what we are doing.
 I have four unique individuals growing every day.
 They enjoy taking an active role in what we do as a family.
 As we involve them in the planning process, our kids feel important and valued.